Shallow (Lady Gaga and Bradley Cooper song): Cover versions

 American singers Lea Michele and Darren Criss added the song to the setlist of their LM/DC Tour on October 26, 2018, in Las Vegas.
 On November 14, 2018, Scottish singer Lewis Capaldi performed a cover of "Shallow" live on BBC Radio 1's Live Lounge.
 His rendition was later included on his 2020 EP, To Tell the Truth I Can't Believe We Got This Far.
 Actor Billy Porter covered the song during the pre-Golden Globe Awards party on January 4, 2019, at The Sunset House in West Hollywood, California.
 Alicia Keys performed "Shallow" on piano on The Late Late Show with James Corden on February 6, 2019, along with the host, James Corden.
 They tweaked the lyrics so that it reflected Keys' role as host of the 61st Annual Grammy Awards.
 When Corden sang "Tell me something, Keys, I hear you're set to host this year's Grammys", Keys responded, "Didn't you host it twice?
 Maybe you could give me some advice".

-In April 2019, the Norwegian band KEiiNO released a cover of this song as they perform it with joik, a traditional Sami singing style.

 Comedian Melissa Villaseñor covered the song as part of her impersonation of Gaga during the "Weekend Update" segment of Saturday Night Live that aired on February 9, 2019.
 Villaseñor's belting was described as a "thrilling live moment" by Ryan McGee from Rolling Stone.
 The comedian reprised the role for following week's episode, which aired on February 16, 2019, singing the high notes from "Shallow".
 In February 2019, Kelly Clarkson covered the song at the Green Bay stop of her Meaning of Life Tour, while Nick Jonas posted a video on his Instagram account in which he played the guitar while singing the track.
 On February 28, 2019, Tori Kelly and Ally Brooke performed the song together at the Orpheum Theatre in Los Angeles during Kelly's headlining concert.